Hyakki999/YAGPDB-cc/Connect4/README.md

 Features:\
 • Play the game by adding reaction\
 • Highlights player turn and move\
-• Get redirect link of an existing game\
+• Get redirect link of an existing game
-• You can play by yourself

 ---
 ## Installing